Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Hybrid Declarative Process Execution

-\textbf{Process Status Layer (L3)} The \emph{Process Status Layer (L3)}, builds on the lifecycle events emitted by the pattern-matching layer and provides a stateful view of execution for each process case.
+\paragraph{Process Status Layer (L3)} The \emph{Process Status Layer (L3)} builds on the lifecycle milestones emitted by the pattern-matching layer and provides a stateful view of execution for each unique process case.
 Its primary role is twofold: (i) to manage and aggregate the status of all individual constraints into an overall case-level picture, and (ii) to trigger process-level actions whenever significant state changes occur.
-This layer consists of stateful listeners that subscribe to the \texttt{ConstraintFulfillment} and \texttt{ConstraintViolation} event streams from L2.
+This layer consists of stateful listeners that subscribe to the fulfillment and violation event streams from \textbf{L2}.
 For example, a constraint instance begins in an \textsf{Idle} state.
-Upon receiving an \texttt{ACTIVATION} event (forwarded from L1), a listener in this layer marks the constraint as \textsf{Activated}.
-When it subsequently receives a \texttt{ConstraintFulfillment} event from L2, it transitions the state to \textsf{Fulfilled}.
-Beyond this state management, the process layer is also responsible for initiating actions.
-When a state transition to \textsf{Fulfilled} or \textsf{Violated} occurs, the process layer can trigger corresponding activities, such as invoking a service, notifying an external system, or starting a compensating process.
-In this way, the process layer closes the semantic loop of the runtime by consolidating event-driven analysis into an actionable view of process behavior.
-The final step is to take the current constraint steps and derive possible next actions or tasks, which are then presented to the user.
-This is a well-known problem in the execution of declarative processes and can be addressed by categorizing constraints based on their implied order~\cite{Ackermann2018_Execution}.
+Upon receiving an \texttt{ACTIVATION} token forwarded from \textbf{L1}, the tracking routine marks the constraint as \textsf{Activated}.
+When it subsequently receives a structural fulfillment token from \textbf{L2}, it transitions the state to \textsf{Fulfilled}.

+Beyond tracking, this evaluation routine interprets lifecycle milestones to maintain active process state vectors.
+These state transitions dynamically compute allowed subsequent operations (\textbf{Task Enablement}) and trace-wide validity (\textbf{Instance Finishability}), rendering the current permissible actions transparently visible to actors or external applications.
+When an internal metric boundary intersects a task execution condition, a separate enforcement unit tracks sustained state periods using an operational execution construct modeled as a 6-tuple $\mathcal{R}=(\Sigma,\pi,\delta,\alpha,\rho,\gamma)$, detailed in \cref{tab:enforcement_tuple}.

+Finally, \textbf{L3} is responsible for initiating automated or corrective actions; when a state transition to \textsf{Fulfilled} or \textsf{Violated} occurs, listeners can directly trigger external services, notify target systems, or launch compensating activities, effectively closing the semantic loop between continuous physical events and business execution.

+By establishing these systematic mappings, the execution pipeline shifts from an ad hoc tracking routine into a deterministic compilation framework.
+The operationalization of these abstract components within individual runtime layers is explained below for two exemplary templates: